dorahacksglobal/Hackathon-Playbook/thedao.md

 ### 2.1.
 Roles, Responsibilities and Rights

-The Hackathon DAO community will be a community of **active hackathon sponsors and organizers**.
-What we want to point out in particular is the hackathon organizers we are looking for are great hackers who have great technical vision, solid skills and enthusiasm to organize events and push technological advances.
+The Hackathon DAO community will be **a community of active hackathon sponsors and organizers**.
+What we want to point out in particular is the hackathon organizers we are looking for are great hackers who have great technical vision, solid skills and enthusiasm to boost communicatin and push technological advances.

 - **DAO Funder (token holder)**
     - Source: Donors / DoraHacks assigned / Hackathon DAO token holders